-· Level 1 - Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities.

-- Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability either directly or indirectly including quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities in markets that are not active; inputs other than quoted prices that are observable for the asset or liability (e.g., interest rates) and inputs that are derived principally from or corroborated by observable market data by correlation or other means. - Level 3 Inputs that are both significant to the fair value measurement and unobservable.
+- Level 1 Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability either directly or indirectly including quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities in markets that are not active; inputs other than quoted prices that are observable for the asset or liability (e.g., interest rates) and inputs that are derived principally from or corroborated by observable market data by correlation or other means. - Level 3 Inputs that are both significant to the fair value measurement and unobservable.

-As of October 31, 2018 and 2017, foreign currency derivatives were the only instruments being measured on a recurring basis.
-Less than \$0.1 million of foreign currency derivatives were included in total assets as of October 31, 2018 and less than \$0.1 million of foreign currency derivatives were included in total assets and total liabilities as of October 31, 2017.
+As of October 31, 2019 and 2018, foreign currency derivatives were the only instruments being measured on a recurring basis.
+Less than \$0.1 million of foreign currency derivatives were included in total assets as of October 31, 2019 and less than \$0.1 million of foreign currency derivatives were included in total assets and total liabilities as of October 31, 2018.
 All of our derivative contracts are valued using quoted market prices from brokers or exchanges and are classified within Level 2 of the fair value hierarchy.

-As of October 31, 2018 and 2017, we had approximately \$2.4 million of certain property, plant and equipment that was recorded at fair value on a non-recurring basis and classified as Level 3.
+As of October 31, 2019 and 2018, we had approximately \$2.4 million of certain property, plant and equipment located in our NA Fenestration segment that was recorded at fair value on a non-recurring basis and classified as Level 3.
 The fair value was based on broker opinions.

 Carrying amounts reported on the balance sheet for cash, cash equivalents, accounts receivable and accounts payable approximate fair value due to the short-term maturity of these instruments.
 Our outstanding debt is variable rate debt that re-prices frequently, thereby limiting our exposure to significant changes in interest rate risk.
-As a result, the fair value of our debt instruments approximates carrying value at October 31, 2018 and 2017 (Level 3 measurement).
+As a result, the fair value of our debt instruments approximates carrying value at October 31, 2019 and 2018 (Level 2 measurement).